rafaelwmartins/meu-ponto/README.md

 Meu Ponto
 =========
-Meu Ponto provides an easy way to manage working hours using a Facebook account.
+Meu Ponto is a personal time clock for employees.
+It provides an easy way to keep track of time and attendance using a Facebook account for user login.

 Please note that Meu Ponto handles entries considering the Brazilian laws and it is currently only available in Portuguese.

 Technical details
 -----------------
-Meu Ponto is a simple single page application built using [AngularJS](http://angularjs.org) and a [Firebase](http://www.firebase.com) backend.
-It relies on [AngularFire](http://angularfire.com) for easy data bindings.
-It uses [Bootstrap](http://getbootstrap.com) for the layout and [Moment.js](http://momentjs.com) to manipulate dates.
+Meu Ponto is a simple single page responsive application built using [AngularJS] and a [Firebase] backend.
+It relies on [AngularFire] for easy data bindings.
+It uses [Bootstrap] for the layout and [Moment.js] to manipulate dates.

 Development
 -----------
-If you want to build and run Meu Ponto yourself, you'll need [node.js](http://nodejs.org):
+If you want to build and run Meu Ponto yourself, you'll need [node.js]:

 ```bash
 npm install